pglpm/inferno/README.md

 The vignette [*Bayesian nonparametric inference with **Prova***](https://pglpm.github.io/prova/articles/start.html) is a step-by-step introduction to **Prova** and also to Bayesian nonparametrics.
 It guides you through a concrete example with various kinds of inferences.
 You may also try to follow it using a dataset of your own.

-Other tutorials, still drafts, are available at [pglpm.github.io/prova](https://pglpm.github.io/prova)
+Other tutorials are available at [pglpm.github.io/prova](https://pglpm.github.io/prova/)

 A summary of the theoretical foundations, including further references, is available in [this draft](https://github.com/pglpm/prova/raw/main/development/manual/optimal_predictor_machine.pdf).
 The main idea for the internal mathematical representation comes from [Dunson & Bhattacharya](https://doi.org/10.1093/acprof:oso/9780199694587.003.0005) and [Ishwaran & Zarepour](https://doi.org/10.2307/3315951).

-For a low-level course on Bayesian nonparametric inference and Decision Theory see [Foundations of data science](https://pglpm.github.io/ADA511).
+For a low-level course on Bayesian nonparametric inference and Decision Theory see [Data Science and AI Prototyping](https://pglpm.github.io/ADA511/).

-## **Prova** App
-An application has been built upon **Prova**.
-This app can be used for testing out the features of **Prova** with just a few button clicks, without having to write any code in R yourself.

-### Desktop Application
-* Currently available for Windows and MacOS.
-Download and install the desktop application by following this: [Installation Guide](https://github.com/h587916/Inferno-App/releases/tag/1.0.2).

-### Cross-Platform Open Source Version
-* For Windows, macOS, and Linux, you can run the PySide6 app locally using Python by following this: [Setup Guide](https://github.com/h587916/Inferno-App?tab=readme-ov-file#inferno-app).

 ## Example applications